-When neither third party verification nor hand-carried verification can be obtained, RAP will accept a notarized statement signed by the head, spouse or co-head of household.
+When UIV, written and oral third-party verifications are not available within the 30 calendar day period allowed in paragraph 3 and 14 calendar day period allowed in paragraph 4 above, and hand-carried verification cannot be obtained, When neither third party verification nor hand-carried verification can be obtained, RAP will accept a notarized statement detailing information needed, signed by the head, spouse, co-head or other adult family member of household.
 Such documents will be maintained in the file.